argythana/r4m_public_demo/README.md

 * Calculate distance between a user's home and work address.
 * Suggest the shortest route and duration for going to work using a bicycle.

-Tasks gradually advance to include implementing ML algorithms:
+Tasks gradually advance to include implementing ML algorithms:  (Perhaps in dedicated r4m_ml repo.)
-* Predict a user's mode of transport.
+* Predict a user's mode of transport, based on Home - Work distance and public transportation usability.
 * Create clusters of users based on their activity and/or preferences.
 * Classify users' preferences based on the product they "view" or "buy" in the App.
 * Predict the location a user will be at, during a given time interval.